Scoop: Coming Up on a Rebroadcast of THE CONNERS on ABC - Wednesday, September 16, 2020

 The series stars John Goodman as Dan Conner, Laurie Metcalf as Jackie Harris, Sara Gilbert as Darlene Conner, Lecy Goranson as Becky Conner-Healy, Michael Fishman as D.J.
 Conner, Emma Kenney as Harris Conner-Healy, Ames McNamara as Mark Conner-Healy and Jayden Rey as Mary Conner.

-Guest starring is Katey Sagal as Louise, Jay R. Ferguson as Ben, Rene Rosado as Emilio, Joel Murray as Jim, David Pasquesi as Cyril, and Alison Segura as Maria.
+Guest starring is Katey Sagal as Louise, Estelle Parsons as Beverly Harris, James Pickens Jr. as Chuck, Stephen Monroe Taylor as Dwight, Steve Agee as Tony and Paul Hipp as Zach.

 "The Conners" is executive produced by Tom Werner, along with Sara Gilbert, Bruce Helford, Dave Caplan, Bruce Rasmussen and Tony Hernandez.
 Bruce Helford, Dave Caplan and Bruce Rasmussen are also writers.
 The series is from Sara + Tom.